mad-lab-fau/mad-cookiecutter/README.md

 - Opinionated folder structure for data and experiments
 - Automatic setup of formatting and lint tools (`black`, `isort`, `prospector`)
 - Support for either `nbstripout` or `jupytext` to handle notebooks in git
+- Basic CI configuration for github and the mad-srv gitlab
 - Commandline tools using `poethepoet`:
     - Helper to create boilerplate for individual experiments
     - Helper to manage project-specific jupyter kernels